networknext/next/cmd/server_backend/README.md

 - `GOOGLE_PROJECT_ID`: The Google project ID
 - `GOOGLE_PUBSUB_TOPIC_BILLING`: The topic ID to use for billing in Google Pub/Sub
 - `NUM_UDP_SOCKETS`: Number of udp sockets to create for packet receiving.
 All on the same port using the SO_REUSEPORT socket opt, defaults to 8
 - `USE_THREAD_POOL`: Whether the server backend should use a thread pool over an unrestricted number of goroutines for processing packets and handling post session updates.
-If true, two pools will be created, one for each of those functions
+If true, two pools will be created per udp socket, one for each of those functions
 - `NUM_PACKET_PROCESSING_THREADS`: The number of threads to assign to the packet processing thread pool, defaults to 8
 - `NUM_POST_UPDATE_THREADS`: The number of threads to assign to the post session update thread pool, defaults to 8